Myndex/Myndex/README.md

 # Myndex Links
 _(Kinda like sausage, but pork free...)_

+### _New Featured Articles

+- [**What's Red & Black & Also Not Read?**](https://atangledwebweweave.com/whats-red-black-also-not-read-573b9c0a97ed) Do the WCAG 2 Contrast Guidelines Help Color Vision Issues?
+We Can Say They Make an Impact—but that Impact is Not Good.

+- [**A Contrast of Errors**](https://atangledwebweweave.com/a-contrast-of-errors-373c2665d42a) A look into the history of the WCAG 2 contrast guidelines, and a discussion of the proposed replacement, the APCA (Advanced Perceptual Contrast Algorithm).

 ## My GitHub Gists & Articles

 ### _NEW!_ [Let's Flip for Color!](https://gist.github.com/Myndex/e1025706436736166561d339fd667493#lets-flip-for-color)